flexyford/pull-request-template/README.md

 Add this file [PULL_REQUEST_TEMPLATE.md](https://raw.githubusercontent.com/flexyford/pull-request-template/master/PULL_REQUEST_TEMPLATE.md) to the root directory of your repository.

-See here for more information on [Github Templates](https://github.com/blog/2111-issue-and-pull-request-templates)

 Let's imagine we are creating a pull request which adds a  Pull Request Template.
 Not only is that super meta, but it's also the structure of this README.

 ## Purpose